ymichael/outline/README.md

 # What works now:

-    $ node index.js yourfile.md
+    $ node index.js

-This builds yourfile.md into a html file using the layout specified in the front matter of the md file (similar to jekyll).
-Writes html file to `_site` folder.
+This builds `yourfile.md` into a html file using the layout specified in the front matter of the md file (similar to jekyll).
+Writes html file to the root folder.

 Provides `toc` and `body` variables within the jade template.